‘Everybody was trying to help’: Witness recounts deadly East Nashville crash involving school bus

 According to a press release from Metro police, 19-year-old Emmanuel Edmonson died.
 He was driving a white Volkswagen Jetta.

-The preliminary investigation shows that the driver of a Nissan Rogue, Deborah Moore, 66, was on Lemuel Road when she attempted to turn left onto Dickerson Pike and collided with Edmondson who was in the southbound lane.
+The preliminary investigation shows that the driver of a Nissan Rogue, a 66-year-old woman, was on Lemuel Road when she attempted to turn left onto Dickerson Pike and collided with Edmondson who was in the southbound lane.

 The crash caused Edmonson to crash into the front of a school bus which was in the center turn lane on Dickerson Pike preparing to turn left onto Lemuel Road.
 The only person on the bus was the driver.

 Edmondson died at the scene.
-The bus driver, Moore, and Moore’s passenger were transported to Skyline Medical Center with non-life threatening injuries.
+The bus driver, the driver of the Nissan and her passenger were transported to Skyline Medical Center with non-life threatening injuries.

 Rafi Hadi was filling up his car at a nearby gas station when he heard the crash and tried helping Edmonson get out of his mangled car, but he says it was too late.